Chicken Thigh Cutlets | Cooking tips & recipes

 Buy chicken thigh cutlets just before you plan to cook them, then refrigerate when you get home and ideally cook within one to two days.

-If you're not planning to cook them right away, freeze them when you get home and defrost fully before you cook.
+If you're not planning to cook them right away, freeze them when you get home and defrost fully before you cook (or cook them from frozen using these steps).

 Preparing cutlets